 - Subject matter areas being covered

-- Level of detail that the team will work at
+- Level of detail at which the team will work

 - Time periods to be covered